ssbc/ssb-meta-feeds-spec/README.md

 Another aspect of existing feeds in SSB is that they conflate the identity of the feed together with the contents of the feed.

-A meta feed is a special kind of feed that only contains references and maintains metadata about other feeds.
+A meta feed is mainly meant to be used on a single device and is a special kind of feed that only contains references and maintains metadata about other feeds.
 As such it also has its own keypair that defines its identity.
 Naturally a meta feed can also reference other meta feeds and thus can be used to build a tree.
 The current state of a meta feed, meaning what other feeds it references and their state, is the reduced state of all changes on the feed.
 Because a meta feed is just a series of messages they can be private or part of a group.

 ## Example of a meta feed